dotnet/roslyn/docs/features/nullable-reference-types.md

 _Describe warnings reported for declarations in initial binding._

 ## Flow analysis
 Flow analysis is used to infer the nullability of variables within executable code.
-The inferred nullability of a variable is independent of it's declared nullability.
+The inferred nullability of a variable is independent of the variable's declared nullability.

 ### Warnings
 _Describe set of warnings.
 Differentiate W warnings._